barvch/generador-de-sandbox/recursos/UserManual/README.md

                         - Interfaz.
 Static interface name.

-                        > The interface must be set into *Generic Values* section.
+                        > **NOTE**: The interface must be set into *Generic Values* section.
 Data such as IP address, netmask, DNS and gateway are consulted from the interface's name.
+This field is used to configure Web Server's sites.

                         - Puerto.
 Optional.

-                            > The default value is set by *Protocolo* field (80 for http and 443 for https) and it's allowed to set explicity that value.
+                            > **NOTE**: The default value is set by *Protocolo* field (80 for http and 443 for https) and it's allowed to set explicity that value.
 If different port is set, the tool doesn´t allow use well-know ports.

                         - Protocolo.
                             > - http.